CRaKN/ember-twitter-typeahead/README.md

+# ember-twitter-typeahead

+This Ember addon wraps the [typeahead.js](https://github.com/twitter/typeahead.js) library to make it available as an extensible component in an Ember application.

-# Ember-twitter-typeahead
+# Contributing

-This README outlines the details of collaborating on this Ember addon.

 ## Installation